MrEliptik/gdscript_console/README.md

 ## Features

 In editor GDScript console.
-Type any GDScript expression and hit `RUN` to get the result in the output console.
+Type any GDScript expression and hit `Run` to get the result in the output console.
 <p align="center">
   <img src="screenshots/expression.gif" width="300">
 </p>